 Reintegration into Higher Education

-Veterans re-entering college may continue to cope with physical, social and psychological obstacles while attempting to “live a normal life”.
+Returning veterans face a variety of issues that may or may not affect their transition and success in the academic environment.
+While many veterans do not exhibit symptoms related to Post Traumatic Stress, those who do, might demonstrate a heightened-startled response to loud noises or sudden movements.
+Veterans re-entering college may also continue to cope privately with physical, social and psychological obstacles whilst attempting to “live a normal life.”.
 While it may be easier to blend into the campus culture, they may easily become marginalized and isolated, compounding an already difficult transition and re-integration.